 Benefits of lemon balm

-Supports digestive health – Lemon balm has been traditionally used to support the digestive system and relieve gastrointestinal discomfort.
+Supports digestive health – Lemon balm has been traditionally used to support the digestive system and help relieve gastrointestinal discomfort.
 It can help to reduce gas, bloating, and indigestion by relaxing the digestive tract.

 How to make lemon balm tincture